BGP acronym (Border Gateway Protocol)

 For example, if Host A and Host B are on the same or in different subnets and the routing device advertises the subnet without the “L” flag, the absence of the L flag tells the hosts not to communicate directly.
 All traffic goes via the router even if both hosts are in the same subnet.

-If you are running an IPv4-only subnet and an intruder compromises the network and starts to send RA messages.
-All servers will auto-configure.
+If you are running an IPv4-only subnet and an intruder compromises the network and starts to send RA messages, all servers will auto-configure.
 The intruder can advertise as an IPv6 default router and IPv6 DNS server.
-Once the IPv6 attackers hit the default routers, it owns the subnet and can do whatever it wants with that traffic.
+Once the IPv6 attackers hit the default routers, they own the subnet and can do whatever they want with that traffic.
 With the “L” flag cleared, all the traffic will go through the intruder’s device.
 Intercepts everything.

 First Hop IPv6 High Availability